Nuclear Power in Iran

 The UN Security Council has demanded that construction of IR-40 cease due to its plutonium production potential.
 In February 2014 the AEOI said that the reactor was not primarily for plutonium production, that its 9 kg/yr of Pu would not be weapons grade, and anyway AEOI might redesign it to meet western concerns.
 Also it said that Iran has no reprocessing capacity.
 US sources have suggested changing the fuel and lowering the power to reduce plutonium production to about 1 kg per year while still enabling its purported use for making radioisotopes.
 Following UN acceptance of the Joint Comprehensive Plan of Action in July 2015, the Chinese Foreign Minister announced that China had undertaken to modify the Arak reactor and that to effect this “a joint working group consisting of the six parties and co-chaired by China and the United States will be set up.”

 A heavy water production plant is operating at Arak, but the IAEA was denied access to it from 2011 to November 2013.
 It began construction in 2001.
-It can produce 16 tonnes of reactor-grade heavy water per year.
+It can produce 25 tonnes of reactor-grade heavy water per year.
 About 124 tonnes is stored in Iran; 11 tonnes elsewhere.

 A fuel manufacturing plant has been constructed at Isfahan to serve the IR-40 reactor and potentially Bushehr and TRR.
 In May 2009 the IAEA noted that fuel rods were being produced and that an initial fuel assembly for IR-40 had been produced from these.
 Production of natural uranium oxide fuel pellets has continued.
 In November 2012 the IAEA noted that a prototype IR-40 natural uranium fuel assembly was to be irradiation tested at TRR.
 To May 2015, 36 prototype and 11 final natural uranium fuel assemblies for IR-40 had been produced here, totaling 102 tonnes.
 Two fuel assemblies using 3.4% enriched uranium of mass 6 tonnes had also been produced.
 Fuel production stopped in 2014 under the terms of the Joint Plan of Action (see below).
 The April 2015 interim agreement following this specified that the Arak reactor will be redesigned and its original core, capable of producing significant quantities of weapons-grade plutonium, will be removed and destroyed.
 No other heavy water reactor is to be built for 15 years.
 The core was removed in January 2016.